KerstenDoering/PubMedPortable/documentation/quick_install.rst

 Introduction
 ************

 - PubMed2Go processes XML files that can be downloaded from NCBI and builds up a PostgreSQL database containing all abstracts of the data set (no full texts).

-- Furthermore, PubMed2Go generates a full text index with Xapian such that titles, abstracts, keywords, MeSH terms and substances can be queried with search terms.
+- Furthermore, PubMed2Go generates a full text index with Xapian such that titles, abstracts, keywords, MeSH terms, and substances can be queried with search terms.

 - It is scalable to your system requirements using multiprocessing and can be modified easily to your personal needs.

-- This documentation refers to a text mining example using the disease pancreatic cancer.
+- This documentation refers to a text mining example using the search term "pancreatic cancer".
 The wiki contains many basic examples how to use PostgreSQL and Xapian as well as connecting both with small Python programmes.
 The default values in the scripts refer to the parameters given here, but all of them can be changed by the user.

-- If the examples from this documentations are used, there will be around 670 MB of disk space needed.
+- If the examples from this documentations are used, there will be around 745 MB of disk space needed.
 There are no other hardware requirements.

 - Start by copying the whole project folder from GitHub to your local disk.

 *******************